 Having been informed of Recommendation 4 (SC-AVI-2) as it concerns the endorsement by SC-AVI of the proposed amendment to WMO-No. 49, Volume I and update to WMO-No. 1209,

 Appreciates further the consultation between the SC-AVI (Expert Team on Education, Training and Competency) and the Capacity Development Panel (CDP) regarding the proposed amendment to WMO-No. 49, Volume I and update to WMO-No. 1209, and the broad support expressed in this regard;

+Requests SC-AVI to undertake an update of an online communications package on the proposed amendment to WMO-No. 49, Volume I and update to WMO-No. 1209 that takes account of the outcomes of SERCOM-2 and further assists Members in their understanding of the proposals in advance of the nineteenth session of the World Meteorological Congress (Cg-19); [Japan, Secretariat]

 Recommends to the World Meteorological Congress Draft Resolution ##/1 (Cg-19), Amendment to the Technical Regulations, Volume I, General Meteorological Standards and Recommended Practices (WMO-No. 49), and update to the Compendium of WMO Competency Frameworks (WMO-No. 1209), as laid out in the annex to this present recommendation.